 I’ve been using Prism for almost three years now and since that time, I haven’t missed a single bill payment, even though I don’t automate any of my bills.
 It’s super useful for my own money management system to be able to see all my bills in one spot and easily pay them with a swipe of my finger.

 The only issue I’ve ever had with Prism was a single incident when I paid a bill using my credit card and found out that I had been charged a credit card processing fee by the biller.
 Prism hadn’t notified me of that fee in advance, so I had assumed that paying the bill with a credit card was free.
 When I contacted Prism about this fee, they immediately acknowledged the mistake, noting that the biller must have recently added this fee and that the app hadn’t caught it yet.
-They apologized and reimbursed me for the fee immediately.
+They then apologized and reimbursed me for the fee immediately.

 The only other problem with Prism – for some people – is that it doesn’t actually store copies of your bills.
-It’d be great if they’d add this as a feature at some point, since I’d like to see the break down of each bill, but I know there might be some security concerns with actually storing copies of your bills in the app.
+It’d be great if they’d add this as a feature at some point since I’d like to see the break down of each bill, but I know there might be some security concerns with actually storing copies of your bills in the app.

-If you’re looking for a great bill management app, I highly recommend Prism.
+If you’re looking for a great bill management app, I highly recommend using Prism.
 It’s without a doubt one of my most used fintech apps and one that I’ve been using for a while without any problems.
 Seriously, give it a shot and see if it’s for you.

 Let me know if you try it out!
 Prism doesn’t offer any referral incentives, so you can be assured that I’m writing this post solely because I find the app useful.